apache/incubator-heron/website/content/docs/contributors/testing.md

 ### Running Integration Tests

-In order to run the integration tests on your Mac OS X, you need to first install the Heron client as shown below:
+In order to run the integration tests on a Mac OS X, you need to first install the Heron client as shown below:

 ```bash